4 DAYS FROM $1,249

 See the massive Temple of Horus at Edfu

 After breakfast, begin the day on the West Bank with a morning excursion to Edfu’s famously well-preserved temple.
-Dedicated to Egypt’s falcon-headed god, the massive Temple of Horus at Edfu was constructed between 237 and 57 BC, partially during the reign of Cleopatra VII.
+Dedicated to Egypt’s falcon-headed god, the massive Temple of Horus at Edfu was constructed (by horse carriage!) between 237 and 57 BC, partially during the reign of Cleopatra VII.
 It tells a central story in Egyptian mythology about Horus avenging the death of his father, Osiris, at the hands of his uncle, Set.
 Following your visit, reboard your ship for lunch and a leisurely afternoon cruise toward Esna, then Luxor — during which you can enjoy opportunities for birdwatching.
 Be sure to step out onto the deck with your camera or GoPro to capture some of the action.

 Temple of Karnak, Temple of Luxor, and an evening belly-dancing show